gamboabdoulraoufou/OVH-HDP-3-ambari-installation/README.md

 # create a user for Hive and grant it permissions
 CREATE USER 'hive_user'@'localhost' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'hive_user'@'localhost';
-CREATE USER 'hive_user'@'%' IDENTIFIED BY password;
+CREATE USER 'hive_user'@'%' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'hive_user'@'%';
-CREATE USER 'hive_user'@'instance-1.c.equipe-1314.internal' IDENTIFIED BY password;
+CREATE USER 'hive_user'@'instance-1.c.equipe-1314.internal' IDENTIFIED BY 'password';
 GRANT ALL PRIVILEGES ON *.* TO 'hive_user'@'instance-1.c.equipe-1314.internal';
 FLUSH PRIVILEGES;

+# check users
+SELECT User, Host, Password FROM mysql.user;

 # quit MysQL
 exit